-- DO NOT apply by air. - DO NOT use seed or forage for human or animal consumption. - Allow a minimum of 7 days between applications.
-DO NOT make more than 3 applications per year. - Preharvest interval: - DO NOT apply within 7 days of harvest. - DO NOT apply more than 121 grams per acre per application.
-DO NOT apply more than 243 grams per acre per season. - DO NOT use in home gardens. - Re-cropping: There are no plant-back restrictions for any crop listed on the label.
-All other crops may be planted 30 days after the last application of Beleaf.
+- DO NOT apply by air.

+- DO NOT use seed or forage from alfalfa grown for seed for human or animal consumption

+- Allow a minimum of 7 days from alfalfa grown for seed between applications.
+DO NOT make more than 3 applications per year.

+- · Preharvest interval:

+- DO NOT apply within 7 days of harvest.

+- DO NOT apply more than 121 grams per acre per application.
+DO NOT apply more than 243 grams per acre per season.

+- DO NOT use in home gardens.

+- Re-cropping: There are no plant-back restrictions for any crop listed on the label.
+All other crops may be planted 30 days after the

+last application of Beleaf.